Dad…are you feeling left out or maybe even totally useless?

 When you have the knowledge, you will be needed.

 Take Advantage Of Playtime

-When the Baby is not sleeping, feeding, or pooping, it is playtime.
+It is playtime when the baby is not sleeping, feeding, or pooping.
 Now it is your time to get to know your new Baby by interacting with them.

 Speak With Mom

-It is important for you to speak with Mom and let her know exactly how you are feeling.
-I know, it is tough as a Man to do this, but it is so much easier if you tell Mom that you are feeling left out.
+You need to speak with Mom and let her know exactly how you are feeling.
+I know it is tough as a Man to do this, but it is so much easier if you tell mom that you are feeling left out.

 During the conversation, ask for some direction.
 What can you do to make her job easier?
 What tasks can you take on?

 Can you even swing a few feeds during the night?
 Suggest using a breast pump to express milk; then, you can take on any feed!

 Push For Alone Time With Baby